nonplain/nonplain.js/README.md

 - analyzing files according to metadata
 - compiling relevant files for pagination
 - converting files to some other, less plain format
-- whatever else you want to do ... the goal is composability
+- whatever else you want to do

 In order to get there, we need to: